-Richard Blanco stands as the youngest, first Latino, and first openly gay person to serve as the Presidential inaugural poet.
+Richard Blanco stands as the youngest, first Latino, and first openly gay person to serve as the United States Presidential inaugural poet.
 On January 21, 2013, he read “One Today” as an honorary participant in the official ceremony.
 He joins the ranks of such luminary inaugural poets as Robert Frost, Maya Angelou, Miller Williams, and Elizabeth Alexander.

 Blanco’s acclaimed first book, City of a Hundred Fires, explores the yearnings and negotiation of cultural identity as a Cuban-American.
 The book received the prestigious Agnes Starrett Poetry Prize.

-His second book, Directions to The Beach of the Dead, won the PEN American Beyond Margins Award for its continued exploration of the universal themes of place and homecoming.
+His second book, Directions to the Beach of the Dead, won the PEN American Beyond Margins Award for its continued exploration of the universal themes of place and homecoming.

 His third collection, Looking for The Gulf Motel, won the Patterson Poetry Prize and Thom Gunn Award from the Publishing Triangle.

 Blanco recently published commemorative chapbooks of “One Today” and “Boston Strong” with University of Pittsburg Press.
 Blanco’s work has appeared in The Best American Poetry 2000, Great American Prose Poems, Breadloaf Anthology of New American Poets, and American Poetry: The Next Generation.